Frequently Asked Questions

 I don't have any family members with genetic disorders and don’t use any medications or drugs.
 Do I still have a chance for birth defects?

-Most children with birth defects are born to parents who do not have a family history and have not taken any medications or drugs.
+Most children with birth defects are born to parents who do not think they have a family history and have not taken any medications or drugs.
 However, by learning about standard screening and reviewing your health and family history with a genetics expert, you are taking a first step toward having a healthy family.
 You will also be better prepared for the standard screening tests that will likely be offered to you during pregnancy.

 Do I have to have genetic screening?